cyrus43/money-tracker/README.md

 <h2>Built With</h2>

-NestJS - A progressive Node.js framework for building efficient, scalable, and enterprise-grade applications PostgreSQL - An open-source relational database management system TypeORM - An Object Relational Mapper (ORM) for Node.js
+NestJS - A progressive Node.js framework for building efficient, scalable, and enterprise-grade applications MongoDB - A document-oriented NoSQL database
+Mongoose - An Object Document Mapper (ODM) for Node.js

 <h2>Versioning</h2>
 We use SemVer for versioning.
 For the versions available, see the tags on this repository.